-The Prelude Command Line Interface (CLI) supplies programmatic access to the full suite of APIs.
-It is written in Python and as such, is multi-platform and can install anywhere Python exists through PIP.
+The Prelude Command Line Interface (CLI) supplies programmatic access to the full suite of Prelude APIs.
+It is written in Python and will run on any machine with Python installed.

 Once installed, you can engage the CLI through the

 The CLI reads credentials from a ~/.prelude/keychain.ini file, which auto-generates when creating an account.

 If you do not have a Prelude Account, you can create one by running

 prelude iam create-account.
 If you are using the web-based UI and already have a Prelude Account, you can import your existing credentials by running

 prelude configure.
 This command will request that you provide your account credentials, which you can retrieve from the web-based UI's top-right menu action "Export credentials."
 That action will save a credentials file (by default named keychain.ini) to the location you select.